 While most activity trackers count steps, distance and calories, a limited few have been designed to make your gym workouts more effective.
 Doing a single exercise, like lifting a weight, is pretty easy.
 Doing an exercise well, on the other hand, is pretty hard.

 The majority of us want to exercise more, yet only 3% of the global adult population are documented gym members and more than 50% of gym members are not regular.
-The latest crop of wearables remove the burden of manual tracking of workouts.
-They can identify your exercises and guide you on your form, then record reps and essential data to showcase your workouts in unprecedented detail.
+Perhaps the latest crop of wearables can help change this.

 Essential reading: Taking activity tracking to the next level: fitness coaching from the wrist

 Whether you are just a beginner or a hardened gym buff, there is an activity tracker to suit you.
-Below are our favourite fitness trackers to help take your gym session to a new level.
+Read on for our selection of wearables to help take your gym session to a new level.

 Atlas is an innovative wearable that tracks and identifies your different activities, evaluates your form, counts your reps and sets and calculates the calories you burned.
 The company originally raised $629k on crowdfunding site Indiegogo to fund development.
 It is now on version 2 of the device.